Looks like you are using an old version of Internet Explorer - Please update your browser

 On the evening of the debate, I recall the personal notes that you and Mr. Nye exchanged.
 Here they are, including an inscription you wrote to Mr. Nye inside your book The New Answers Book 1.

 I will end part one of my “potpourri” here of debate-related items.
 Before I do, I wanted to draw your readers’ attention again to our debate answers page, which has links to articles rebutting virtually all of the statements/assertions brought up by Mr. Nye in your debate.
-Also, I encourage people to watch you and Dr. Georgia Purdom in the video you produced the day after the debate that dealt with some of Mr. Nye’s claims.
+Also, I encourage people to Debate Answers in the video you produced the day after the debate that dealt with some of Mr. Nye’s claims.

 Part two of my debate report will be sent to you tomorrow.